AthulyaS123/NCCNMakrdownFiles/nccn_markdowns/Inflammatory Breast Cancer/Ch6.md

 After treatment, you will receive follow-up care.
-During this time, your health will be monitored for side eႇects of treatment (late eႇects) and the possible return of cancer (recurrence).
+During this time, your health will be monitored for side effects of treatment (late effects) and the possible return of cancer (recurrence).
 It is important to keep any follow-up care and imaging test appointments.
 Seek routine